 - open it up on your computer or tablet and use a photo editor.
 Even better if you have a stylus.

 It’s entirely up to you.
 I prefer dealing with the photo electronically as I can try out multiple ideas and easily erase them or save them as various versions.
+And then easy to email them to others for their feedback.

 If you print them out you might want to print multiple copies or even better, use tracing paper as an overlay where you can scribble your ideas.